 Undergraduate Student Loans

-Student loans are a valuable resource available to assist you in meeting the cost of education and allow you to defray tuition costs over a longer period of time — typically 10 years.
+Student loans are a valuable resource available to assist you in meeting the cost of education and allow you to defray tuition costs over a longer period of time — this is typically a 10 year period, but can vary depending on the loan.

 The first step in determining your eligibility for a federal student loan is to file the FAFSA.
 Some loans and other types of financial aid require a FAFSA application, which needs to be filed each academic year.